 What are some of your favorite read aloud books for 5th grade?
 Are there any must read-read aloud books for 5th grade that I left out?
 Let me know in the comments, and I’ll add it!

-Remember: You can try the first day of lessons and activities for Game Changers by signing up HERE:
+Remember: You can try the first day of lessons and activities for one of my favorite read aloud books for 5th grade: Game Changers by signing up HERE: